Structure

 私は止めようとしたのに、言うことを聞いてくれないんです。

-I attempted to stop him/her, but he/she never listens to me.
+I attempted to stop them, but they won't listen to what I say.

 Phrases personnalisées